Randy Arozarena Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.8 K/9, the third-best in the league.
+- The pitching staff for the Astros has a collective 9.9 K/9, the second-best in the league.

-- The Astros' 3.22 team ERA ranks third among all league pitching staffs.
+- The Astros have the fifth-ranked team ERA among all league pitching staffs (3.45).

-- Astros pitchers combine to allow 23 total home runs at a clip of one per game (to rank 13th in baseball).
+- The Astros rank 11th in baseball in home runs allowed (23 total, one per game).

-- Urquidy (1-1) takes the mound for the Astros in his fifth start of the season.
-He's put together a 3.66 ERA in 19 2/3 innings pitched, with 17 strikeouts.
+- Garcia (1-2 with a 5.14 ERA and 24 strikeouts in 21 2/3 innings pitched) makes the start for the Astros, his fifth of the season.

-- In his last time out on Wednesday, the righty threw 4 1/3 innings against the Toronto Blue Jays, giving up four earned runs while surrendering seven hits.
+- The right-hander last pitched on Thursday against the Toronto Blue Jays, when he threw seven scoreless innings while giving up two hits.

-- The 27-year-old has amassed an ERA of 3.66, with 7.8 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .295 batting average against him.
+- The 26-year-old has an ERA of 5.14, with 10.3 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.